mozilla/glean/docs/user/general-api.md

             applicationContext,
             // Here, `settings()` is a method to get user preferences, specific to
-            // your application and not part of the Glean SDK API. uploadEnabled = settings().isTelemetryEnabled
+            // your application and not part of the Glean SDK API. uploadEnabled = settings().isTelemetryEnabled,
+            buildInfo = GleanBuildInfo.buildInfo
         )
     }
 }
 ```

 Once initialized, if `uploadEnabled` is true, the Glean SDK will automatically start collecting [baseline metrics](pings/metrics.md) and sending its [pings](pings/index.md), according to their respective schedules.
 If `uploadEnabled` is false, any persisted metrics, events and pings (other than `first_run_date` and `first_run_hour`) are cleared, and subsequent calls to record metrics will be no-ops.

 The Glean SDK should be initialized as soon as possible, and importantly, before any other libraries in the application start using Glean.